codehappy-net/libcodehappy/README.md

 - *makecudad*: Native build (for terminal/console apps) with CUDA support, debug, output is libcodehappycudad.a
 - *makecudas*: Native + SDL build (for windowed apps or apps using SDL audio) with CUDA support, release, output is libcodehappycudas.a
 - *makecudasd*: Native + SDL build (for windowed apps or apps using SDL audio) with CUDA support, debug, output is libcodehappycudasd.a
-- *makewasm*: WebAssembly + Emscripten build (for in-browser apps), output is libcodehappy.bc.
+- *makewasm*: WebAssembly + Emscripten build (for in-browser apps), no WebGPU acceleration yet! :-), output is libcodehappy.bc.